 Changes in the brain: Certain changes in the brain can occur in people with Parkinson’s disease, but why and when these changes happen is unknown at this point.
 One of these changes is the presence of Lewy bodies, clumps of specific substances in the brain cells, and also alpha-synuclein proteins found in these Lewy bodies.

 Parkinson’s research is ongoing and as time goes the scientific and medical community will gain more understanding of the causes of the disease.
 (3, 6, 7)

 Will Parkinson’s Disease Kill You?

 Parkinson’s disease is a chronic condition but it is not a death sentence.
 Parkinson’s itself won’t kill you.
-Certain complications, such as trouble swallowing, dementia or serious falls can lead to death.
-Early diagnosis and treatment can help the progress of the disease, your symptoms and quality of life.
-You may want to consider famous people, such as Michael J. Fox, Salvador Dali and Pope John Paul II who live or lived a productive life with Parkinson’s.
+Certain complications, such as trouble swallowing, dementia, or serious falls can lead to death.
+Early diagnosis and treatment can help the progress of the disease, your symptoms, and your quality of life.
+You may want to consider famous people, such as Michael J. Fox, Salvador Dali, and Pope John Paul II who live or live a productive life with Parkinson’s.
 (8, 9)